eli-eric/ELI-panda/README.md

 ### Frontend:

-GUI to acces our data written in React using [Next.js](https://nextjs.org/) framework
+GUI to acces our data written in React with TypeScript

 # Database